praveenr2998/Pytorch-Self-Study/README.md

 # Pytorch-Self-Study

-This is my self study repository for neural networks in pytorch.
+This is my self study repository for neural networks in pytorch - Computer Vision.